SentryPeer/SentryPeerCSV/README.md

 # SentryPeerCSV
-Parse a CSV file of Call Data Records (CDRs) and compare to the SentryPeer DB to find a match
+Parse a CSV file of Call Data Records (CDRs) and check the SentryPeerHQ API (https://sentrypeer.com) to find a match